-Carolina Neurosurgery & Spine Associates (CNSA) respectfully petitions the State Health Coordinating Council (SHCC) to add a new policy to the 2021 State Medical Facilities Plan (2021 SMFP).
-Specifically, CNSA requests that the following language be added to form Policy TE-4:
+Carolina Neurosurgery & Spine Associates (CNSA) respectfully petitions the State Health Coordinating Council (SHCC) to add a new policy to the 2023 State Medical Facilities Plan (2023 SMFP).
+In large part, this petition is similar to the one submitted by CNSA in the spring of 2020 but has been updated to include new information.
+Specifically, CNSA requests that the following language be added to create Policy TE-4: